addex12/School-CRM/README.md

 ## 📜 License

-MIT License.
-See LICENSE for details.
+This project is licensed under the Apache License 2.0.
+See the [LICENSE](LICENSE) file for details.

 ---